-Addiction is often referred to as a ‘family disease’, so losing a child to addiction is not only indescribable, but it is accompanied by a desperate drive to ‘rescue’ our child from a disease over which we have no control.
+Addiction is often referred to as a ‘family disease,’ so seeing a child to succumb to addiction is not only indescribable but accompanied by a desperate drive to ‘rescue’ our child from a disease over which we have no control.

-When an unsuspecting parent learns that their son or daughter is an addict, we experience an overwhelming fear of losing a child to addiction.
-Indeed, that is exactly what is happening: the cunning disease of addiction has kidnapped our child.
-Most parents do not have the skill-set to reckon with the disease, so we try to manipulate, bargain with, and shelter our sons and daughters from alcohol and/or drugs.
-The result of our actions and behavior is demoralizing, as we watch our child spiral out of control with no moral compass.
+When a parent learns that their son or daughter is suffering from addiction, they have an overwhelming fear of losing that child.
+Most parents do not have the skill-set to reckon with the disease, so they try to manipulate, bargain with, and shelter their children from the consequences of their behavior.
+The result of this behavior is demoralizing, as children seem to spin out of control with no moral compass.

 Willingness to Understand Addiction

-Losing a child to addiction can be an endless journey into scary places, where, presumably, no ‘good’ parent would ever find him/herself; think jail, prison, detox centers, methadone clinics, etc. However, the most dreaded possible outcome of addiction, death, is a parent’s driving force to justify whatever action they take on behalf of their child.
-Unless or until we are willing to understand the progression of the disease, rather than react to it, we become victims along with our children.
+The most dreaded possible outcome of addiction, death, is a parent’s driving force to justify whatever action they take on behalf of their child.
+But unless or until parents are willing to understand the progression of the disease, rather than react to it, they become victims along with their children.

 Losing a Child to Addiction is Painful, but Losing Ourselves is a Choice

-We can derail the course of addiction in our life and limit its consequences, if we are willing to open up our minds and hearts.
-Our conscious choice to ‘let go’ of trying to control people, places and things (focusing, instead on our own recovery from the disease of addiction) has the potential to ripple throughout the entire family, including the addict.
+We can derail the course of addiction in our life and limit its consequences if we are willing to open up our minds and hearts.
+Our conscious choice to ‘let go’ of trying to control people, places and things (focusing, instead on our own journey and healing) has the potential to ripple throughout the entire family.

-For many parents, a new chapter to our story was awaiting us in Al-Anon meeting rooms within our community and throughout the world.
+For many parents, a new chapter to the story can be found in Al-Anon meeting rooms within the community and throughout the world.
 It takes a little effort to find a meeting, the courage to show up, and a willingness to tap into an inner wisdom that knows “if we do not change our direction, we are likely to end up where we are headed.”
-(Ancient Chinese Proverb)